 Currency brokers specialise in international money transfers.

-If you would rather be doing other things with your time than sitting in front of the screens all day and watching the movements in exchange rates, then a currency broker can keep an eye on things for you.
+If you would rather be doing other things with your time than sitting in front of your computer all day staring at the movements in the exchange rate, then a currency broker can keep an eye on things for you.

-Currency brokers are watching the screens anyway as part of their day-to-day job and are more familiar with the factors driving the fluctuations in exchange rates.
+Currency brokers are closely watching exchange rates as part of their day-to-day job anyway.

 Or you might just want a call if the Euro to GBP rate moves in your favour on the back of some breaking news.

 Once you've spoken with a currency broker, you can let them know the details of your situation, particularly the amount you are looking to transfer and the timeframe you have in mind.